 This program is designed to foster creative and dynamic teaching across humanistic disciplines and departments, in the interest of generating innovative new courses and teaching formats.
 We will consider proposals from two faculty members with different areas of expertise within the same department, however preference will be given to those proposals which bring together colleagues and, ideally, students from different departments, disciplines, and schools.
 Existing courses may be used for the team-taught initiative, or new courses may be proposed, either to be cross-listed in different departments and/or schools.
-Funded courses will be offered in spring or fall of 2017.
+Funded courses will be offered in spring or fall of the following year.

 All full-time faculty in the humanities and arts at NYU.